HaileeShi/agent-based_mind/README.md

-# agent-ortiented_mind
+# Agent based mind
-Netlogo based project simulating a mind with netlogo agents
+Netlogo-based project simulating a mind with netlogo agents.
+Influenced by Marvin Minsky theory: The Society of Mind.